tejuscs/ADBD-Labs/adb-using-cli-commands/adb-using-cli-commands.md

 ### *Deleting Database*

-- Open your command line interface and run the following command to delete an Autonomous Transaction Processing Database:
+- Open your command line interface and run the following command to delete an Autonomous AI Transaction Processing Database:

     ```
     <copy>